ChunkyAtlas/monster-monitor/README.md

 - **Dynamic Overlay**: Displays the NPCs you're currently tracking along with their respective kill counts and limits in a customizable overlay.
 - **Reset Options**: Easily reset kill counts or remove an NPC from tracking via the plugin panel’s context menu.

-## Sending Log Files for Unknown Animations

-The plugin logs any unknown death animations to help improve the accuracy and comprehensiveness of the plugin.
-These logs are saved to your system and can be sent to me for updates.

 ### Log File Locations:

 - **Main Log File**: `~/.runelite/monstermonitor/your_player_name/monster_monitor_log.json`
-- **Unknown Animations Log**: `~/.runelite/monstermonitor/your_player_name/unknown_death_animations.json`

-### How to Send Log Files:

-1. **Locate the Log Files**: Navigate to the directory listed above to find the log files.
-2. **Send the Files**: Send the `unknown_death_animations.json` file (and optionally the `monster_monitor_log.json` file) to me via monstermonitor@proton.me.
-3. **Update the Plugin**: I will use these logs to update the plugin with new death animation IDs, improving its functionality.

 ## Usage